The ICCA academic team has over 130 years’ practice at the bar and are passionate about educating and guiding the new generation of barristers.

 Chris was called to the Bar in 1992 by the Middle Temple.

-Chris was in full-time practice as a criminal barrister for 21 years, working mainly across the East Midlands, specialising in serious criminal offences both for the prosecution as a Grade 4 prosecutor and for the defence.
+Chris was in full-time practice as a criminal barrister for 21 years, working mainly across the East Midlands, specialising in serious criminal offences, both for the prosecution as a Grade 4 prosecutor and for the defence.

 Since joining the ICCA in 2019, Chris has undertaken facilitator training for Advocacy and the Vulnerable and works closely with the Dean to deliver high-quality post-qualification training.
 He continues to follow his passion for advocacy and Bar training to the highest level.
 He oversees the ICCA academic team.
 Chris has overall responsibility for admissions to the ICCA Bar Course and regularly engages in university outreach activities.

 Director of Online Learning